tanmaylokhande0307/GenAi/langgraph/Agents.md

-In langchain **Agent**  is a system defined by LLM that decides what action to take
+In langchain **Agent**  is a system defined by LLM that decides what action to take based on user input and available tools